gileck/book-reader-app/book-parser/parser-v2/steps/03-page-extraction-and-cross-page-merging/README.md

 - **Capital Letter Preservation**: Preserves sentences starting with capitals (new sentences)
 - **Header Protection**: Maintains standalone structure for potential headers

+### Simplified Bullet List Merging Rules
+- **When previous page ends with a bullet**:
+  - If the first non-empty next line is not a bullet and the last bullet does not end with a terminator, treat contiguous non-bullet lines as wrapped continuation until reaching a terminator.
+Then, continue only if the next non-empty line is a bullet; otherwise stop.
+  - If the next page starts with bullets, merge contiguous bullet items from the top.
+For each bullet, include its wrapped lines until a terminator.
+Stop when the next non-empty line is not a bullet.
+- **Stops at explicit breaks**: A blank line ends list merging (EOLs preserved from Step 1).
+- **Valid page end**: The last bullet item is a valid page ending; no extra punctuation required.

 ### Content Structure Preservation
 - **Line Break Maintenance**: Preserves proper line structure during merging
 - **Header Detection**: Identifies and preserves headers at page boundaries